-The Haudenosaunee call this treaty the "Dish with One Spoon" because there were no knives allowed near the Dish.
+One Spoon" because there were no knives allowed near the "Dish."
 This promoted peace between the Confederacy and the Anishinaabe nation.
 The spoon is symbolic of this peace.

 The "Dish with One Spoon" treaty set out the terms for peaceful, responsible co-existence between the Haudenosaunee and the Anishinaabe.
 At no time did these political bodies interfere with the sovereignty of the Confederacy or the Anishinaabe.
-They knew that they each had responsibilities for maintaining their own system of governance and their own sovereignty.
-The treaty is relevant today because it demonstrates how we can share territory, protect the land and promote sustainability, while also maintaining separate jurisdictions and sovereignties.
+They knew that they each had responsibilities to maintain their own system of governance and their own sovereignty.
+The treaty is relevant today because it demonstrates how we can share territory, protect the land, and promote sustainability while maintaining separate jurisdictions and sovereignties.
 This is further demonstrated in the following discussion of the Two Row Wampum and the Anishinaabe Seven Fires Prophecy.